infosec-ucalgary/magpieCTF-2023/challenges/networks/what-is-the-password/README.md

 ### Category: Network (Easy I or II)
 ### Author: Ned Liu

+Users should have access to the Packet.pcapng file.
+Nothing else.

 ## Description
 We managed to capture some web traffic from the OMNI flag company.
 This time I think we are onto something.
 It looks like they are transferring something but I cannot read it.